-Before ASMR, melting lipsticks, and chopping bath bombs became popular ways online to reduce strength and anxiety, many people enjoyed playing with balls of slime.
+Before ASMR, melting lipsticks, and chopping bath bombs became popular ways online to reduce stress and anxiety, many people enjoyed playing with balls of slime.
 Whether you buy Silly Putty or any pre-made slime on the market, it may cost you around $10 to $30.
 While it is convenient, you’re taking the fun out of making the slime yourself.

 You could make your own slime at home with all the slime recipes you can find online.
 I’ve found that the most popular recipe involves using borax, using detergents and extraction processes, and white Elmer’s glue.
 While it’s mostly false that playing with slime containing borax can lead to carcinogens and problems with one’s reproductive and nervous system, it still poses a health risk through your respiratory, skin, or eye irritation.

 It’s not as fatal as many would believe.
 However, if you want to avoid the risk of irritation altogether, it’s best to use one of the many other slime recipes that don’t contain borax.
 Because some people may also have allergies with cornstarch, here are slime recipes without borax or cornstarch and the ingredients to make slime.
 Most of these recipes are very easy to make, as these are everyday items you may already have in your home.

 It goes without saying that, before using any of these ingredients, handle these with care.
 Some of these ingredients may be edible, but most of these ingredients aren’t, so don’t try to eat the slime.
 If you’re younger than 10 years old, you might want to get an adult or older teen to help you.